The Last Spritz

 InitioEDP

-Vanilla, tonka, musk, sandalwood.
+Vanilla, amber, musk, leather.
 Skin-warm in a dark room.
 Single-purpose.

 Absolute Aphrodisiac

 Initio's marketing leans hard on the 'pheromone' framing, which is the kind of thing that should disqualify a fragrance from serious consideration.
 It doesn't.
-Absolute Aphrodisiac is the rare niche launch that earns its bombast — vanilla, tonka, musk, and sandalwood, dialed to skin-warm intimacy without crossing into gourmand cliché.
+Absolute Aphrodisiac is the rare niche launch that earns its bombast — vanilla, amber, musk, and leather, dialed to skin-warm intimacy without crossing into gourmand cliché.
 Nothing here is trying to be clever.
 It's trying to be wanted.

 Performance is hypnotic.
 Eight-plus hours close to skin, with sillage that pulls people closer rather than spreading across the room.
 This is the date-night pick when you've already decided how the night is going.
 At $250–$400 it's the kind of price that signals confidence — you're not buying a perfume, you're buying a single-purpose tool that does its job.
 See the full breakdown.